Mohamedmosttafaa/dos-detection-system/README.md

 ```

 ## Author
-Mohamed Mosttafa | The Sparks Foundation Internship | May 2026
+Mohamed Mosttafa | May 2026